 The River Colne borders Stanwell Moor, which lies to the west of the village.
 Because of the river, a number of mills were located in this area over the years, and the remaining land has traditionally been used for agriculture.
 Even today Stanwell Moor is not densely populated and manages to retain the character of a rural community.

-Douglas Road, Stanwell, TW19
+Russell Drive, Stanwell, TW19

 With the majority of its primary schools rated as ‘Good’ and one rated ‘Outstanding’ Stanwell offers plenty of choices when it comes to choosing a primary school for your child.